rmculpepper/sexp-rewrite/README.md

  - Turn a `letrec` into a sequence of internal definitions.

-The pattern language is simple enough that you can define your own ad hoc rewriting rules.
+The pattern language is simple enough that you can easily define your own rewriting rules.

 Transformations preserve comments and are halfway decent at preserving formatting, with the occasional help of appropriate spacing